SoaringMoon/WaifuNetwork/Archive/Threads/HOW TO SOLVE IT.md

 # 58
 I also want to look into Meermaid: https://mermaid-js.github.io/mermaid/#/ This one translates something close to markdown into graphs of different kinds.
 It works within websites (nodejs) or on command line:
-Here the command line version, first line downloads 50+ MB modules and builds it, second one starts the help: https://github.com/mermaid-js/mermaid-cli, I used yarnpkg for that, which I had to install first. [code] yarn add @mermaid-js/mermaid-cli
-./node_modules/.bin/mmdc -h [/code] For now I got stuck with the installation, and wanted to write that I'm done for today.
+Here the command line version, first line downloads 50+ MB modules and builds it, second one starts the help: https://github.com/mermaid-js/mermaid-cli, I used yarnpkg for that, which I had to install first. ```cpp yarn add @mermaid-js/mermaid-cli ./node_modules/.bin/mmdc -h ``` For now I got stuck with the installation, and wanted to write that I'm done for today.
 It needs some other stuff which takes time, and it seems to needs a program named Puppeteer which needs to install a whole instance of Chrom(ium?)?!?
 Whatever.
 Nodejs has a bad reputation.
 I wonder why.
 But then it finished after a fresh start.
 Not gonna test it today, though.

 # 59
 >>10716